crt0r/ansible-role-cmtops-docker-rootless/README.md

 # Install Docker on Linux Hosts Effortlessly

+> [!WARNING]
+> This draft version will no longer be maintained.
+I'm starting to take Ansible roles development more seriously.
-> [NOTE]
+>
-> This project is work in progress.
-Documentation and support for more systems will be added later.
+> New content will be @ [github.com/cmtopsdev](https://github.com/cmtopsdev).
+Stay tuned.